11th Annual History

 Tom Baust (and friends) are available for a performance at your location.

 "It was so good to see you and hear your music again.
 I know no one whose music from the American Songbook comes close to yours.
 It was just magic.
 I'm sure you have worked long and hard to be able to perform as you do.
 You are someone who has the gift, and had the patience and determination to develop it.
 I'm fortunate to be in your audience." -- Brian Daly

 The 1806 Farmhouse was the site of a double hatchet murder of an elderly couple, Samuel and Leanah Rightly, a year after Lizzie Borden's similar crime of 1892.
 Arrested was drifter Wallace Burt, who killed the couple after having been hired to mow the lawn of the cemetery outside the farmhouse, and having been paid only 75 cents and not the dollar he said he was promised.
 Burt hid out at first in Newtown, sleeping in the lumber yard, then was captured in Morrisville alone in the woods, and tried in Doylestown in 1894.
 Click Here for more information about the case.

 to be For Sale at This Year's Event!

-THE SCYTHE AND THE HATCHET, a new book by Eric Stedman telling the story of the case will be for sale for the first time at this year's event.
+THE SCYTHE AND THE HATCHET, a new book by Eric Stedman telling the story of the case is now available.
 It includes a history of the farmhouse, background information on the Rightlys and Wallace Burt, and covers the crime, its discovery, the pursuit and capture of the killer, his imprisonment and trial, the execution held in Doylestown, and also includes the story of how the house, after it was abandoned for many years, became known as "the Murder House" and its subsequent restoration by Tom Baust.
 The book includes rare photographs, summaries of witness statements, a transcription of the charge to the jury, and basically everything there is to know about the case.
 READ MORE